cloudogu/k8s-dogu-operator/docs/operations/annotations_en.md

 in the environment variable.
 For example, we consider the exposed ports `8080,8081` and want to mark port `8081` as a webapp.
 Then we need to set the environment variable `SERVICE_8081_TAGS=webapp` instead of `SERVICE_TAGS=webapp`.

+If port-specific webapp tags are present, they take precedence over the global `SERVICE_TAGS=webapp`.
+This prevents non-HTTP ports of multi-port dogus from being treated as webapps.

 **Example of a simple webapp**.

 We consider the following setup: